Making Connections: Using Music to Make Artistic, Interdisciplinary, and Lifelong Connections for Special Learners

 About the Author

-Brian Wagner is a music educator, clinician, and a performer.
+Brian Wagner-Yeung is a music educator, clinician, and a performer.
 He received his BA and MSED in Music Education from CUNY Queens College.
 He is currently split between two schools in Brooklyn, NYC, where he teaches students with severe special needs, in addition to students who are gifted and talented.
 Mr. Wagner has taught K-7 general music, string orchestra, musical theatre, and performing arts.
 He has presented, and co-presented for: NYSSMA, NYCDOE, SCMEA, OMEA, NJMEA, CMEA, NAfME Biennial Eastern Division Conference, and an online webinar professional development for NAfME.
-He will be presenting at the upcoming NAfME 2016 National In-Service Conference.
+He presented at the NAfME 2016 National Conference.
 He has also had articles published in School Music News and Tempo magazines.
 He is a classically trained cellist, and currently plays regularly in the NYC area.

-Brian Wagner will be presenting on his topic “Making Connections: Using Music to Make Artistic, Interdisciplinary, and Lifelong Connections for Special Learners” at the 2016 NAfME National In-Service Conference this November in Grapevine, TX!
-Register today!
+Brian Wagner-Yeung presented on his topic “Making Connections: Using Music to Make Artistic, Interdisciplinary, and Lifelong Connections for Special Learners” at the 2016 NAfME National Conference in Dallas, TX.
+Proposals for the 2019 NAfME National Conference are being accepted through February 3, 2020.

 The National Association for Music Education (NAfME) provides a number of forums for the sharing of information and opinion, including blogs and postings on our website, articles and columns in our magazines and journals, and postings to our Amplify member portal.
 Unless specifically noted, the views expressed in these media do not necessarily represent the policy or views of the Association, its officers, or its employees.